 The main advantage of this product is that it can be fitted in any type of shoes such as your kids’ dress shoes, boots, and even sandals.
 They are the best alternative to wearing an orthotic.

 How are Arch Support “Cookies” Suppose to Fit in Your Kids’ Shoes?

 The ones that I fit at the store are a little more complicated to fit inside kids shoes since we measure where the navicular bone is and place the arch support accordingly.
 The next step is to glue it down with a pretty powerful glue to make sure it stays in place.

-The “cookies” arch supports described in this post are easier to apply since they are adhesive and all you have to do is peel off the backing and place it into the shoe (if you feel like it’s not sticking properly you can always glue it down with a powerful glue).
+The “cookies” arch supports described in this article will be easier to apply, since they are adhesive and all you have to do is peel off the backing and place it inside your kids’ shoes.

 You must make sure you place the “ cookies” arch support where your kids’ arches are in your first try, since if you peel it off and stick it again it won’t stick as well as the first time.